 The Housing Office provides information and services to Westmont students for:

-- off-campus housing in our Ocean View Apartments
+- off-campus housing in our Ocean View apartments (3 miles from campus)

-- off-campus local commuting from a non-Westmont property (a restricted and limited category)
+- off-campus local commuting from a non-Westmont property (approval by Housing is required)

 - meal plans

 - parking permits